Back

 Interview process description:

-The Training Director chairs an internship selection committee comprised of staff psychologists, licensed staff members, and current or former interns.
+The Training Director chairs an internship selection committee comprised of CAPS staff members.
 The committee meets in November to discuss interview procedures and expectations.
-The Training Director reviews applications and top candidates are selected for interviews.
-Those not selected for interviews are notified by email by December 15, 2022.
-Interviews will be conducted between January 3-13, 2023.
+The committee reviews applications and top candidates are selected for interviews.
+Those not selected for interviews are notified by email by December 15, 2024.
+Interviews will be conducted between January 3-17, 2025.

 All interviews are conducted via Zoom.
 CAPS is mindful of the cost-prohibitive nature of travel to multiple internship sites for interviews.
 Consequently, we only conduct videoconference interviews.
 Each interview lasts 45 minutes and is conducted by 2-3 members of the committee, including the Training Director.
 Each applicant may request to speak further with a current or recent intern for more information in a less formal context, about internship and/or living in the Triangle area.